Do Capacity Constraints Constrain Coalitions?: Abstract

 \section{Abstract}

-We study strong equilibria in symmetric capacitated cost-sharing games.
+We study strong equilibria in symmetric capacitated cost-sharing connection games.
 In these games, a graph with designated source $s$ and sink $t$ is given, and each edge is associated with some cost.
 Each agent chooses strategically an $s$-$t$ path, knowing that the cost of each edge is shared equally between all agents using it.
-Two variants of cost-sharing games have been previously studied: (i) games where {\em coalitions} can form, and (ii) games where edges are associated with {\em capacities}; both variants are inspired by real-life scenarios.
-In this work we combine these variants and analyze strong equilibria (profiles where no coalition can deviate) in capacitated games.
-This combination gives rise to new phenomena that do not occur in the previous variants.
+Two settings of cost-sharing connection games have been previously studied: (i) games where {\em coalitions} can form, and (ii) games where edges are associated with {\em capacities}; both settings are inspired by real-life scenarios.
+In this work we combine these scenarios and analyze strong equilibria (profiles where no coalition can deviate) in capacitated games.
+This combination gives rise to new phenomena that do not occur in the previous settings.
 Our contribution is two-fold.
 First, we provide a topological characterization of networks that always admit a strong equilibrium.
 Second, we establish tight bounds on the efficiency loss that may be incurred due to strategic behavior, as quantified by the strong price of anarchy (and stability) measures.
-Interestingly, our results are qualitatively different than those obtained in the analysis of each variant alone, and the combination of coalitions and capacities entails the introduction of more refined topology classes than previously studied.
+Interestingly, our results are qualitatively different than those obtained in the analysis of each scenario alone, and the combination of coalitions and capacities entails the introduction of more refined topology classes than previously studied.